LinaStr/uzduotis_2_seb/README.md

 # uzduotis_2_seb

-Kind of blog application using spring, react.
+Exchange rate view application using spring, react.
+Rates are loaded from Lietuvos Bankas.

 This project is under development.
 Exchange rates are displayed, function to calculate from one currency to another.